#ChallengeAccepted for Turkish women

 “Turkish people wake up every day to see a black and white photo of a woman who has been murdered on their Instagram feed, on their newspapers, on their TV screens.
 The photo challenge started as a way for women to raise their voice.
 To stand in solidarity with the women we have lost,” she wrote.

-The original hashtags, in Turkish, translated to ‘Say No to Violence Against Women’ and ‘Enforce Istanbul Convention,’ but as the challenged crossed borders, the hashtags about violence and femicide were dropped.
+The original hashtags, in Turkish, translated to ‘Say No to Violence Against Women’ and ‘Enforce Istanbul Convention,’ but as the challenge crossed borders, the hashtags about violence and femicide were dropped.

 Many have criticized how the challenge has warped from a campaign raising awareness of femicide to a “women’s empowerment” trend with selfies.